-One area that differentiates smartphones today is camera technology.
-The cameras on phones are optimized for photos, videos, telephoto subjects, ultra-wide landscapes, selfies, and more.
-It’s not just hardware either, as some with basic hardware have advanced software algorithms andto provide optimal imaging experiences.
+One area that differentiates the best smartphones today is camera technology.
+The best cameras on phones are optimized for photos, videos, telephoto subjects, ultra-wide landscapes, selfies, and more.
+It’s not just hardware either, as some with basic hardware have advanced software algorithms and to provide optimal imaging experiences.

 Camera capability is closely related to the price of a phone in most instances.
 However, we also see affordable and mid-range phones with cameras capable of capturing good quality images and videos, especially since most people only share captured content on social media platforms and via electronic messaging.